Gabriel-CGY/Qt6-learning-online-materials/README.md

 # Qt6-learning-online-materials
-Like the same of the repository
+Like the name of the repository